-The reviews were used to rank the level of evidence for the GUIPCAR_2007 recommendations, in accordance with the Levels of Evidence of the Oxford Centre for Evidence-Based Medicine (after the May 2001 modification).
+The reviews were used to rank the level of evidence for the GUIPCAR\2011 recommendations, in accordance with the Levels of Evidence of the Oxford Centre for Evidence-Based Medicine (after the March 2009 modification).

-Drafting the contents of GUIPCAR 2007
+Drafting the contents of GUIPCAR\2011

-With the support of the systematic review results, each team wrote the assigned chapter or section of GUIPCAR_2007 and formulated a series of provisional recommendations.
-The text produced was sent to TAISS, which edited a first draft of GUIPCAR_2007 and circulated it to the group of experts.
+With the support of the systematic literature review results, each team wrote the assigned chapter or section of GUIPCAR\2007 and formulated a series of provisional recommendations.
+The text produced was sent to research unit of the SER, which edited a first draft of GUIPCAR\2011 and circulated it to the group of experts.

-The group of experts and TAISS investigator met in October 2006 to discuss the preliminary contents and recommendations.
+The group of experts and SER investigators met in september 2011 to discuss the preliminary contents and recommendations.
 At this meeting some modifications to the text were proposed, and these were introduced by the corresponding team.
-The TAISS investigators again edited the manuscript which was resubmitted for the consideration of the group of experts to make the final review.
+The SER investigators again edited the manuscript which was resubmitted for the consideration of the group of experts to make the final review.